dellis1972/MonoGame/Documentation/tutorials/Input_TouchandAccel.md

 [Working with Touch Input](Input_HowTo_UseMultiTouchInput.md)

-Demonstrates how to detect and use multitouch input in an XNA Game Studio game.
+Demonstrates how to detect and use multitouch input in a MonoGame game.

 [Detecting Gestures on a Multitouch Screen](Input_GestureSupport.md)

-Demonstrates how to detect and use multitouch gestures in an XNA Game Studio game.
+Demonstrates how to detect and use multitouch gestures in a MonoGame game.

 [Retrieving Accelerometer Input](Input_HowTo_UseAccelerometerInput.md)

-Demonstrates how to detect and use accelerometer input in an XNA Game Studio game.
+Demonstrates how to detect and use accelerometer input in a MonoGame game.

 [Retrieving Gyroscope Input](Input_HowTo_UseGyroscopeInput.md)

-Demonstrates how to detect and use gyroscope input in an XNA Game Studio game.
+Demonstrates how to detect and use gyroscope input in a MonoGame game.

 # See Also